Private Sessions in London

 - Professor Sergio Della Sala – Human Cognitive Neuroscience, Edinburgh;

 - Karen Duffy – Professor of Psychology, Manchester Metropolitan University;

 - Dr. Graham Wagstaff – Professor of Psychology, University of Liverpool.

-Fees must be paid in advance by Bank transfer or Credit Card and are non-refundable if clients do not turn up or cancel less than 7 days before an appointment.
+Fees must be paid in advance by Bank transfer (BACS).
+Fees are non-refundable if clients do not turn up or cancel their appointment.

 We are not able to see clients who have attempted or considered suicide or who are under the supervision of a psychiatrist, unless their consulting psychiatrist has agreed to your visit in writing.